 Cannabis strains are often named for the very terpenes that give the strains flavor and aromas.
 While terpenes are responsible for a plant’s scent and taste, they .

 Terpene profiling and testing technology has become popular as labs understand the importance of quantifying the value of the compounds within the plant.

-There have been over 150 different types of terpenes discovered and approximately 100 different cannabinoids have been discovered and identified within the resin of a variety of cannabis “strains”.
+There have been over 150 different types of terpenes discovered in the cannabis plant, and over 20,000 known terpenes in all species.
+Additionally there are approximately 100 different cannabinoids that have been discovered, and identified within the resin of the cannabis plant.
 As science focuses more on the cannabis plant, it is clear how instrumental terpenes are in the efficacy of cannabis.

 Terpenes and cannabinoids (THC, CBD, etc.) work together to create the “entourage effect.”

 The “entourage effect” dictates that each of the compounds within the cannabis plant work together and modulate the various effects of THC, CBD and more.

 *Image produced in the August 2011 of British journal of pharmacology by Ethan Russo, author of Taming THC: potential cannabis synergy and phytocannabinoid-terpenoid entourage effects.